tshepang/blog/content/2008-review.md

 My **favorite performance** is that of [Louis Fan] in *Ip Man*, for the ferocious energy he brings to the role.
+He is followed by the delightful (and beautiful) Jordan Prentice in *In Bruges*.
 The most **desirable guy** is [Hiroyuki Ikeuchi] in the same movie, one of the most beautiful men I've yet seen.